tinkabel85/MyToDoApp/README.md

 ___

 ### Project Structure
-This application consists of 3 parts:
+This application consists of 3 parts (pages):

 1. About me

-    + contains the information about me as well as my projects (links to Github repositories and web-applications)
+    + contains the information about me as well as my projects (links to Github repositories and deployed applications)

 ![about me](https://i.ibb.co/59Z6KmH/ToDo-rep.png)